 Dan Krause was not a part of the groundbreaking cast who charted the course of United Methodist Communications' rich and storied history, but he plays a starring role in its future.

-The General Commission on Communication tapped the seminary-educated, former corporate marketing VP to lead the denomination's global communication agency beginning this June, bringing with him a combination of business savvy, a heart for meaningful work and experience in teaching a team about the spirit of service.
+The General Commission on Communication tapped the seminary-educated, former corporate marketing VP to lead the denomination's global communication agency beginning in June 2015, bringing with him a combination of business savvy, a heart for meaningful work and experience in teaching a team about the spirit of service.

 “I’ve always been interested in business, but I also felt a calling to make a difference in the world,” says Krause.
 “My initial career brought me to the airline industry, but I always knew I’d want to go into some sort of non-profit setting where I can find deeper meaning in work that reflects my values.”